syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Retrieving-Selected-Values.md

 {% endtabs %}

-### Retrieving the Value of Selected Item
+### Retrieving the value of selected item

-When an item is selected from suggestion list, selected value can be retrieved using `SelectedValue` property.
+When an item is selected from suggestion list, selected value can be retrieved using the `SelectedValue` property.

-The following code example demonstrates the way to retrieve SelectedValue.
+The following code example demonstrates how to retrieve SelectedValue.

 {% tabs %}